 Blockchain technology, with its clear and traceable audit trails, allow DATx to implement effective anti-fraud measures to prevent all forms of ad fraud ranging, from basic click fraud to sophisticated illegal traffic.
 Utilizing intricate algorithms that can easily verify real human interactions with ads, DATx hopes to eliminate ad fraud on its platform to bring back advertiser confidence in digital marketing.

 Lastly, settling payments in DATx token allows DATx to be a truly global, cross border project.
 As cryptocurrency by-passes the inefficiencies and fees of cross border transactions, all parties participating in the DATx ecosystem are guaranteed secure and rapid payments that are easily traceable.

 How Feasible is the DATx Project?

-DATx works closely with Avazu, a global advertising platform with nearly 10 years of operational history.
+Since launch, DATx has worked closely with Avazu, a global advertising platform with nearly 10 years of operational history.
 Avazu Private Exchange (APX), DATx's launch platform, provides a strong opportunity for widescale adoption; APX is host to 1000+ advertisers, 3000+ high-quality media platforms, 200+ applications, and 10 billion in daily traffic.
 Considering the fact that user base size has an exponential impact on a project's viability and success in the digital advertising industry, the visibility and technical support provided by Avazu give DATx a strong competitive edge.

 Aside from Avazu's resources, DATx has technical and strategic partnerships with a wide variety of blockchain projects, providing DATx the opportunity to explore cross-chain solutions for filling digital advertising needs in a variety of industries.